ubcgif/mvi/content/programs/mvisen.rst

 Input files
 -----------

 The table below describes each rows.
-An example file can be downloaded here.
+An example file can be `copied from here <https://github.com/ubcgif/mvi/raw/v3/examples/mvisen.inp>`_.

 +----+-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |Line|  Input                        |  Description                                                                                                                                                     |